Meithal/ccson/README.md

 cisson.h`.
 You must `#define CISSON_IMPLEMENTATION`
 before including the library that way.

-For use as a library you must have CMake installed.
-The default CmakeList script will generate a static and dynamic library.
+To use cisson as a library you must have CMake installed.
-You have to use `target_link_libraries()` to use any of them.
 `sjson` is the static library target,
 `xjson` is the dynamic library target.
+You can use `target_link_libraries()` to link any of them to your program.

 To bake cisson into your program, you can also list `json.h` and `njson.c` in your `add_executable` command.